osg-htc/docs/docs/other/configuration-with-osg-configure.md

 Bosco
 -----

+This section is contained in `/etc/osg/config.d/20-bosco.ini` which is provided by the `osg-configure-bosco` RPM.

 | Option       | Values Accepted           | Explanation                                                                                                                                                                                                                                                                                                                   |
 |--------------|---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **enabled**  | `True`, `False`, `Ignore` | This indicates whether the Bosco jobmanager is being used or not.                                                                                                                                                                                                                                                             |